magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

-The problem with those alternatives to make your code portable between CLJ and CLJS is that they are now both deprecated in favor of the much more powerful and flexible
+The problem with those alternatives to make your code portable between CLJ and CLJS is that they are now both deprecated in favor of the much easier, more powerful and more flexible
 [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals)
 extension we cited above.

-When I recently decide to switch this series of tutorials on CLJS from the [leiningen](http://leiningen.org/) build tool to the [boot](https://github.com/boot-clj/boot) one, I realized that I could exploit that decision to migrate `valip` portable to the new CLJ/CLJS Reader Conditional extension as well.
+When I recently decide to switch this series of tutorials on CLJS from the [leiningen](http://leiningen.org/) build tool to the [boot](https://github.com/boot-clj/boot) one, I realized that I could exploit that decision to accommodate the `valip` portable library to the new CLJ/CLJS Reader Conditional extension as well.

 This tutorial is a kind of a walk-through of that migration experience.
 The reason why I decided to put that experience in words